Discover My Protocol For

 Keys to Sacroiliac Stability And Ease of Movement

 There are an estimated 14.2 million US outpatients with sacroiliac joint (SIJ) related lower back pain according to a 2014 paper published by the US National Institute of Health.*

-In this self-paced 10- hour online course you'll be able to work through my tested SIJ protocol that shares the anatomical and bio-mechanical basis explaining why many common and loved yoga practices, may be inadvertently eroding pelvic integrity.
+With this self-paced 10- hour online course you'll be able to work through my tested SIJ protocol that shares the anatomical and bio-mechanical basis for why many common yoga practices you love, may be inadvertently eroding your pelvic integrity.
 The course offers a pathway from practices that aggravate, to those that stabilize, strengthen and build pelvic integrity so you can once more begin to move with ease.

 Created from more than three decades of teaching and my own recent journey of recovery from a double pelvic fracture, this course has been designed for yogis by a yogi, but with application to all people suffering with SIJ discomfort, pain or disability.

 *Sacroiliac Joint Pain: Burden of Disease: Cher, Polly, & Berven: Medical Devices (Auckl) 2014; 7: 73–81.
 US National Library of Medicine.

 Here’s What You’ll Get When You Sign Up

 This pre-recorded online course delivers 10 hours of learning to binge watch or self-pace over weeks.
 The course includes:

 -Lifetime access to all four anatomy lectures and four videos within 48 hours.

 -Transcripts and audio downloads of the four lectures and four video practices.